Domestic Assault Law in Minnesota

 Penalties for conviction

-Probation is a Stay of Imposition of Sentence, or Stay of Execution of Sentence.
-Felony probation more common than a prison commitment.
+Probation is a Stay of Imposition, or Stay of Execution of Sentence.
+Felony probation is more common than a prison commitment.
 And with a probationary sentence, the defendant can avoid prison by complying with the conditions.

-Common conditions in these cases include a domestic violence evaluation and following recommendations; and no contact with the victim.
+Common conditions in these cases include a domestic violence evaluation, following its recommendations; and no contact with the victim.

-Reduction in annual family income: The biggest is the loss of family income and job opportunities.
-Multiply annual income reduction by future working years, and the dollar-amount is huge.
+Reduction in annual family income: A big consequence is the loss of family income and job opportunities.
+Multiply annual income reduction by future working years; and the dollar-amount is huge.

-Destruction of marriage and the family: These cases cause tremendous stress on the defendant, the witness, and the whole family.
+Destruction of marriage and the family: So these cases cause tremendous stress on the defendant, the witness, and the whole family.

 Lifetime loss of civil rights: A domestic crime conviction often results in a lifetime loss of civil rights to firearms.
-This is another government over-reach, especially for most defendants with only one incident or no felonies.
-For more on this topic, check our deeper look: Civil Rights to Firearms After a Misdemeanor Domestic Crime Conviction in Minnesota.
+And this is another government over-reach, especially for most defendants with only one incident or no felonies.
+So for a deeper look, read our: Civil Rights to Firearms After a Misdemeanor Domestic Crime Conviction in Minnesota.